breatheco-de/exercise-meetup-clone-react/README.md

 ## This project is meant to be done in two phases

-First we want to focus on the visuals, make sure the viewable structures are working correctly.
+First, we want to focus on the visuals; make sure the viewable structures are working correctly.
 Secondly, we should implement dynamic data display.

 ### Phase 1: Create the views, then link them with React Router in your Layout Component.